The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 This result is however very interesting in the context of our model.
 Our feedback model is based on that used in \cite{Agertz2013,Agertz2021}, where they found that in simulations of Milky Way mass galaxies run to $z=0$, the galaxies were perfectly consistent with the low-redshift stellar mass-halo mass relation.
-However, based on Figure~\ref{fig:fid_smhm}, this same model produces high stellar masses at $z=6$, consistent with our results.
 Since the majority of metals and stars form after $z=6$ for the Milky Way mass haloes in { VINTERGATAN}, this early evolution is unlikely to have significant impact on the main galaxy at $z=0$\footnote{We emphasize the main galaxy here because early evolution in the epoch of reionization could have profound effects on the satellites.}.
 Hence the HN model may provide the extra regulation at high-redshift, without disrupting the expected agreement in the low-redshift Universe.
 The HN model is not unique in this aspect as really any physical process that suppresses star formation at low metallicity will likely have a similar impact, as long as it does not fundamentally alter subsequent galaxy evolution.
 However, HN may produce unique chemical signatures in low-metallicity stars that can be observed at $z=0$.

 \paragraph{Ly$\alpha$ Radiation Pressure} Another physical mechanism that preferentially operates at low metallicities is Ly$\alpha$ radiation pressure \citep{Dijkstra2008,Smith2017_lya,Kimm2018,Tomaselli2021}.
 Energetic photons from young stars ionize their surrounding gas and Ly$\alpha$ photons are subsequently produced predominantly by recombination, but also collisional excitation.
 To escape the system, the Ly$\alpha$ photons must diffuse both spatially and in frequency.
 Due to the extreme optical depths that may be present near H~{ II} regions, Ly$\alpha$ photons may scatter hundreds (or more) times, imparting momentum into the gas and driving outflows.
 However, dust can destroy Ly$\alpha$ photons by absorbing them and re-radiating at longer wavelengths.
 Hence, the presence of dust can significantly reduce the number of scatterings for each Ly$\alpha$ photon.
 For this reason, Ly$\alpha$ radiation pressure can only operate efficiently at low-metallicity \citep[e.g.][]{Kimm2018}.